panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

   })
 ```

-For example, let's imagine that accessing the list of persons ends in an error:
+For example, let's imagine that accessing the list of persons ends in an error (note the use of `reject(error)` function):

 ```javascript{10-12}
 function getList() {